(The objectives for Spoken Language are common across Key Stages 1 and 2)

 Handwriting and Presentation

-- use the diagonal and horizontal strokes that are needed to join letters and understand which letters, when adjacent to one another, are best left unjoined.
+- start using some of the diagonal and horizontal strokes needed to join letters and understand which letters, when adjacent to one another, are best left unjoined.

 Vocabulary, grammar & punctuation